maxpou/maxpou.fr/content/posts/2020/2020-05-04-code-coverage/index.md

 Sometimes, *but not always*, Code Coverage can help to highlight untested parts of an application.
 But it's just a metric.
 So please, use it as a metric, as a tool to help you to take the right decision.
 Not the opposite.
 And stop writing *Coverage-Driven Test™️* 🙏

-**Using a metric as a target is ALWAYS a bad idea**.
+**Using a metric as a target is a bad idea**.
 * Evaluate developers velocity with number of commit / day and they will add 30 commits per pull request;
 * Evaluate a team velocity based on the number of lines and they will abuse from auto generated code;
 * Evaluate a code quality with the usage of design pattern/code complexity and we will ends up with over complicated code (you can have a look at the famous [FizzBuzzEnterpriseEdition repository](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition))
-* Evaluate a code quality with code coverage and you will ends up with all the things I mentionned before.
+* Evaluate a code quality with code coverage and you will ends up with all the things I mentioned before.
 * Etc.